apache/tvm/docs/langref/relay/expressions.rst

 ~~~~~

 We support tuple constructors; the tuple node builds a finite (i.e statically known size) sequence of
-heterogenous data.
-These tuples match closely to Python's and enable efficient projection of their m
+heterogeneous data.
+These tuples match closely to Python's and enable efficient projection of their
-embers due to their fixed length.
+members due to their fixed length.

 .. code-block:: python